wiz0u/WTelegramBot/README.md

 This library is still quite new but I tested it extensively to make sure it covers all of the Bot API successfully.

-If you have questions about the Bot API methods from TelegramBotClient, you can ask them [in Telegram.Bot support chat](https://t.me/joinchat/B35YY0QbLfd034CFnvCtCA).
+If you have questions about the (official) Bot API methods from TelegramBotClient, you can ask them in [Telegram.Bot support chat](https://t.me/joinchat/B35YY0QbLfd034CFnvCtCA).

 If your question is more specific to WTelegram.Bot, or an issue with library behaviour, you can ask them in [@WTelegramClient](https://t.me/WTelegramClient).